SHAKTHIVASEE/ETh_storage/README.md

 npm i -g ethfs-cli
 ```

-## Step 2: Create a FlatDirectory Contract & save it
+## Step 2: Create a FlatDirectory Contract & Save it

 Create a FlatDirectory contract to store the files: